chadfuse/years-count-plugin/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Support

+For support, please create an issue on GitHub or contact the plugin author.